-CMED6902 Health economics (3 credits)
+CMED6902.
+Health economics (3 credits)

 This course introduces basic concepts of health economic evaluation.
-The course emphasizes the uses and limitations of the economic approach in health care, with applications in medicine, nursing, other clinical areas and health promotion
+The course emphasizes the uses and limitations of the economic approach in health care, with applications in medicine, nursing, other clinical areas and health promotion.

-CMED6220 Health informatics (3 credits)
+CMED6220.
+Health informatics (3 credits) (Co-requisite: CMED6901 Health leadership and management)